 Edited by Maren Madalyn

 “Sahteen” (صحتين) means “double health.”
 It’s one of the many unique cultural learnings I squirreled away when studying Arabic as a kid.
 There’s no equivalent for sahteen in English or any of the other languages that were part of my life growing up in Pakistan.

 Many of the students we serve at ParentPowered live in a multicultural realm like I did.
 They speak English at school and communicate in a different language at home.
 For me, I spoke two languages outside of the classroom: Urdu with my friends and Sindhi at home.

 But language is only one of the complexities in a multicultural experience.
 Arabic-speaking families wish each other sahteen in a gesture not only of blessing but also of enjoyment for a meal – and they express this both both before and after eating.
 Like the word sahteen itself, this is a unique custom important to these communities.
 Culture goes beyond language – it is the food we eat, the clothes we wear, the music we listen to, and so much more.

-For schools, understanding cultural and family diversity in their community is a key requirement for effective and responsive engagement.
+For schools, understanding cultural and family diversity in their community is a key requirement culturally responsive family engagement.
 Family culture informs what a caregiver, parent, or guardian believes they can and should do for their child’s education.
 And educators know that equitable family engagement has a positive impact on student success.